-Through field studies, researchers hope to better understand the prevalence of disease and infections in PWS herring, as well as in Sitka and Puget Sound.
+Through field studies, we hope to better understand the prevalence of disease and infections in PWS herring, as well as in Sitka and Puget Sound.
 Lab studies will shed light on the relationships between the host, pathogens, and environmental conditions.
 For example, can pre-exposure to VHS help anticipate future disease outbreaks?
 Does change in water temperature change the virulence, or harmfulness, of the pathogens?
-In particular, researchers will evaluate the ‘bioenergetics disease hypothesis’.
+In particular, we will evaluate the ‘bioenergetics disease hypothesis’.
 This hypothesis suggests that changing climatic conditions that promote bacterial production over planktonic production in the summer and fall.
 The decrease in plankton quality and quantity available to age-0 herring in the fall leads to decreased fitness in the spring and increased susceptibility to VHS, VEN and Ichthyophoniasis.

 New techniques for detecting antibodies formed in response to exposure to VHS virus are providing us with a better ability to detect the effects of this disease that can spread rapidly through the herring population.
 Outbreaks of the disease may have been missed by the prevalence sampling in the past.
 Our continued work will focus on evaluating how the available disease information can be applied for determining the number of herring killed during disease events.
 We will also be examining the transmission of Ichthyophonus.
 Additional lab work will be conducted to identify the life stages most susceptible to VEN as this has not yet been determined for this disease.
 The intent is to learn how best to incorporate the disease information in the numerical models used to predict herring populations.